 The future of Iraq and the region will be determined by the quality of governance.
 Poor governance is likely to deepen societal divisions, weaken institutions, spur outward migration and enable the growth of violent extremist movements.
 To repair trust between citizens and government, and re-establish the authority of state institutions, the government must address deficiencies in security and service provision; exclusion from governance; access to justice; and platforms for conflict resolution.

-At IRIS, we emphasise a positive agenda that focuses not just on the problems of governance, but also the country’s vast potential.
-We offer comprehensive policy solutions that suggest how the international community can work in partnership with Iraqi communities to address challenges of governance.
+At IRIS, we emphasise a positive agenda that focuses on the country’s vast potential.
+We offer comprehensive policy solutions that suggest how the international community can work in partnership with Iraqi communities.
 We focus on the following areas:

-For a list of current and past projects, publications and events, see: Governance and Democracy portfolio
+For a list of current and past projects, publications and events, see the Governance and Democracy portfolio page here.

 Social Relations and Civil Society